AFLplusplus/LibAFL/fuzzers/libfuzzer_libpng/README.md

 This means each client will start itself again to listen for crashes and timeouts.
 By restarting the actual fuzzer, it can recover from these exit conditions.

+In any real-world scenario, you should use `taskset` to pin each client to an empty cpu core, the lib does not pick an empty core automatically (yet).

-For convenience, you may just run `./test.sh` in this folder.
+For convenience, you may just run `./test.sh` in this folder to test it.